brunosamuel-code/brunosamuel-code/README.md

 ## 🌐 Scale: 1-to-Billion+

 Designed, coded, and validated to be a **engineering vertical stack** built end-to-end.
-Crafted to operate, scale, and recover at institutional reliability across orgs that are $10B+ operations.
+Crafted to operate, scale, and recover at institutional reliability across orgs that are $1B+ engineering and technology operations.

 ---